 Our story

-Seemingly unrelated, but at the same time, I created a weird document where I just summed up my year every year in a very concise way.
-It was the first text document on my first Macintosh, and in one form or another the document has been maintained ever since.
+When I bought my first Mac in 1986 one of the first documents I created summed up my year every year in a very concise way.
+Actually, sitting alone in my first apartment, I started pinning down every old memory I had and placing them in a real timeline.
+After that I just gave it a little update every new years, if I hadn't added something earlier.
+In one form or another the document has been maintained ever since.
 It's my oldest computer file.
 It was so inexplicably useful it allowed me to remember and manage a weird aggregation of data.

 Early career timeline visualization